-Long before the German invasion of the Netherlands, in May 1940, Den Oever already had several impressive bunkers which are now part of the Atlantic Wall.
+Long before the German invasion of the Netherlands, in May 1940, Den Oever already had several impressive bunkers which were part of the Atlantic Wall during WWII.
 They were built between 1932 and 1936 and were meant to deter any enemy troops from storming the Afsluitdijk.
 Though this did not amount to much as there was hardly any fighting in Den Oever during those days in May.
 And even under German occupation, things remained pretty calm on the North Holland side of the dike.

 The ministry saw yet another danger.
-The plans for the Afsluitdijk included two complex basin locks in Den Oever.
-The Stevinsluizen - a national monument - would have to regulate the water level in the IJsselmeer.
-The water level was essential for the inundations of both the Vesting Holland and the Grebbe Line as the ability to flood strategic parts of the Netherlands was still a major defence weapon at that time.
+The plans for the Afsluitdijk included two lock complexes in Den Oever.
+The Stevinsluizen would have to regulate the water level in the IJsselmeer.
+The water level was essential for the inundations of both the Vesting Holland and the Grebbe Line as the flooding of strategic parts of the Netherlands was still a major defence weapon at that time.
 If the basin locks fell into enemy hands, that weapon could be used against the Netherlands.

 Due to the risks, the Minister of War set a non-negotiable condition for the approval and construction of the Afsluitdijk.
 The dike could only be built if proper defence fortifications were built on both sides of the dike and if Water Management would bear the costs.
 That another government authority was going to pay for it was very advantageous to the army officials because the Ministry of War's budget had been under pressure since the 30s.
 This is how a solution was found to the Afsluidijk dilemma and how it would come to play a strategic role during the war years.